oger2004/oger2004.github.io/README.md

 Information Architecture:
 The body website is centered in the viewport with a max-width of 900px, this way it's easier to make the website responsive and we don't have space without anything this way every section of the web has it's utility and the content can be well distributed in a easier way.

-Inside the body every section have a width of 80% and it's centered on the body.
+Inside the body every section have a width of 80% and it's centered.

 The basic color of the body is #22222, the rest of the viewport have the same color but with opacity #222222f7.
 There are also two secondary colors the pink #E31B6D used in the backgorund-color of the links at the projects section, also in the box-shadow of the social media icons, and for the lines at the skills.
 The violet #7510f7 is the other color used only in the backgroung of the image.